Omolabake-Kesh/LITA-Class-Documentation/README.md

 - I removed duplicate where neccessry.
 - I ensure to make headers and make measures where neccessary.
 - putting my system to the source of power for effective work.
+- I removed the decimal point of the figure so that my pivot table will be on one sheet none will be hidden within the bars

 # Data Cleaning and Prepaaration